 As you might know, I’m a big fan of the autism diet, or rather, using diet to heal the issues that come with autism, as well as other learning or developmental disabilities, such as ADHD, Down syndrome and more.
 More than one parent has helped their child thrive.
 In this post, I’m going to review the different diets that can benefit these conditions, what they are for, who should be on them and weigh the pro’s and cons.

-Why The Autism Diet Is Beneficial To Kids
+Why The Autism Diet Can Be Beneficial To Autistic Children

 You may have heard, “This won’t work.”
 I heard that from a doctor myself.
 It took me TWO FULL YEARS to actually embark on the autism diet after that remark, and the positive impact was immediate!
 There are several reasons why an autism diet can help a child: